Click Options Q: What is Soliya?

 If you take the international study abroad course, INST 491 "Study Abroad" (a course for students who want to travel abroad with one of BSC's Study Abroad programs), then you have the option of participating in the Soliya Connect Program 8-week course from home via a laptop or desktop computer for one additional credit hour by also signing up for INST 492 "Soliya Connect Program."

-Q: Where do students meet?A: While most Soliya students login from home via their laptop or desktop computers (equipped with a camera and a microphone), BSC does provide two designated Soliya computer labs on the BSC campus.
-The two designated Soliya computer labs on campus are located at:
+Q: Where do students meet?A: While most Soliya students login from home via their laptop or desktop computers (equipped with a camera and a microphone), BSC does provide one designated Soliya computer lab on the BSC campus.
+The one designated Soliya computer lab on campus is located at:

 Q: How do the group discussion sessions operate?A: Once a student completes registration with the Soliya Connect Program and selects a group discussion time, information will be sent to them on how to login to their weekly group discussions.
 For those utilizing the on-campus designated Soliya computer labs, these computers are already equipped with special Soliya software which brings up all group members simultaneously on the screen so that every member can visually see and hear each other as discussions proceed.
 Discussions are initiated and presided over by a facilitator, who is an experienced Soliya graduate who has undergone additional training.